-Every homeowner wants their to be energy efficient.
-Whether you’re trying to reduce your heating bills during a cold Midwestern winter or you’re trying to keep the heat out during the summers, your windows are a major part of your home’s defense against the elements.
+Every homeowner wants their windows to be energy efficient.
+Maybe you’re trying to reduce your heating bills during a cold Illinois winter or want to keep the heat out during our sweltering summers.
+Either way, your windows are a significant part of your home’s defense against the elements.

 Always Choose Windows That Are Energy Star Rated